algosup/2023-2024-project-4-sportshield-team-3/Docs/Specifications/Technical-Specifications.md

 This Arduino sketch implements the following functionalities related to battery management:

-Monitoring Battery Voltage: The file contains functions to read the voltage level of the battery periodically using analog-to-digital conversion techniques.
+**Monitoring Battery Voltage**: The file contains functions to read the voltage level of the battery periodically using analog-to-digital conversion techniques.
 It interprets the raw voltage readings to determine the current state of charge and estimates the remaining battery capacity.

-Low Battery Detection: It includes algorithms to detect low battery conditions based on predefined voltage thresholds.
+**Low Battery Detection**: It includes algorithms to detect low battery conditions based on predefined voltage thresholds.
 When the battery voltage drops below a certain threshold, appropriate actions are triggered to notify the user, conserve power, or switch to alternative power sources.

-Power Optimization: The sketch implements strategies to optimize power consumption and extend battery life.
+**Power Optimization**: The sketch implements strategies to optimize power consumption and extend battery life.
 This may involve adjusting the operating modes of various components, reducing the frequency of sensor readings or wireless transmissions, and implementing sleep modes to minimize idle power consumption.

 >Inputs:

-Analog Voltage Readings: Raw voltage readings obtained from the battery voltage monitoring circuitry.
+**Analog Voltage Readings**: Raw voltage readings obtained from the battery voltage monitoring circuitry.

 >Outputs:

-Battery Status Updates: Notifications or status messages indicating the current battery state, such as voltage level, remaining capacity, or estimated runtime.
+*Battery Status Updates**: Notifications or status messages indicating the current battery state, such as voltage level, remaining capacity, or estimated runtime.

 >Dependencies:

-The batteryState.ino file may depend on external libraries or utility functions for performing analog-to-digital conversions, voltage threshold comparisons, and power management routines.
+- The file may depend on the built-in analog input functions of the microcontroller for reading battery voltage.
+- It might utilize standard Arduino functions for managing power modes or triggering actions based on battery voltage levels.
+- Although not directly related to battery management, the Seeed Arduino LSM6DS3 V2.0.3 library might indirectly influence power-saving strategies if used for motion sensing or accelerometer functionalities.

 >Usage:

-- Include the batteryState.ino file as part of the SportShield project in the Arduino IDE.
+- Include the `batteryState.ino` file as part of the SportShield project in the Arduino IDE.
-- Integrate function calls from this file into the main control logic (original.ino) to ensure continuous monitoring of the battery state.
+- Integrate function calls from this file into the main control logic `software_team3` to ensure continuous monitoring of the battery state.
 - Configure voltage threshold values and battery management parameters according to the specifications provided by Coris Innovation.
 - Test the battery management functionality under various load conditions, battery states, and environmental factors to verify its reliability and effectiveness.